 - Dialysis patients who have chronic renal failure and require hemodialysis or peritoneal dialysis.

-Patients in the restorative care stream:
+Patients in the low intensity rehab stream:

 - Require an interprofessional care plan aimed at functional improvement over an extended period of time, with the goal to be discharged to another program or to the community; and/or

 - Need specialized wound care for extensive surgical, vascular or pressure ulcers, with the goal to bring the wound to a level of care that can be managed in the community.

 Complex medical care

 - Require care provided by an interprofessional health care team, and